John of Ibelin

 His central historical role came in the long War of the Lombards (1228–43), the constitutional crisis between Emperor Frederick II — who claimed the kingdom in right of his wife Yolande — and the local barons led by John, who insisted that imperial power was constrained by the kingdom's customary law and the consent of the Haute Cour.
 John defeated Frederick's imperial bailli Filangieri in the field, drove him from Cyprus, and consolidated the practical independence of the local nobility from imperial direction.

-His Livre des Assises, completed shortly before his death, is the longest and most ambitious surviving treatise of the Assises de Jérusalem.
-Written from the standpoint of a 13th-century baronial constitutionalist, it is at once an attempt to record the kingdom's customary law and a statement of the political theory by which that law constrained kingship — and it has shaped every subsequent reading of the kingdom's political life.
+John's nephew, John of Ibelin, Count of Jaffa (c.
+1215–1266), later wrote the Livre des Assises, the longest and most ambitious surviving treatise of the Assises de Jérusalem.
+Written from the standpoint of a baronial constitutionalist, it records the kingdom's customary law and the political theory by which that law constrained kingship — and it has shaped every subsequent reading of the kingdom's political life.

 Read more on Wikipedia: English article